Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/ctf.md

 FLAG_1: Hash
-Use the fastest cryptographic hash algorithm to hash the following messages:
+Use the fastest cryptographic hash algorithm in size 256bits to hash the following messages:
-"Welcome to PBA 02 Buenos Aires"
 [your mnemonic here]

 Submit: standard hash